Hwy 14 and Co. Rd. 9 — J-turn

 Will the be adding acceleration lanes on the highway where the cross intersections will be closed?
 If not, I hope they reconsider as this greatly reduces near incidents.

-Jess asked almost 2 years ago
+Jess asked over 2 years ago

 Acceleration lanes are useful when high volumes of trucks are entering the highway at a single point (e.g., at an ethanol plant).
 They reduce the time a trucker needs to wait for a gap in the traffic by giving them a protected space to accelerate.
 Analysis shows they do not reduce serious crashes, and the limited studies suggest that they increase the number of minor crashes.